YLSDev/sheets-tracker/README.md

 ## Configuration

-Configuring the bot itself is very simple  `clientId` and `DISCORD_TOKEN` can both be grabbed from [Discord's Developer Portal](https://discord.com/developers/applications) while the rest can be filled in
+Configuring the bot itself is very simple  `clientId` and `DISCORD_TOKEN` can both be grabbed from [Discord's Developer Portal](https://discord.com/developers/applications) while the rest can be filled in normally

 `ownerIds` takes discord user ids of whoever you want to access the editConfig commands `/update-channel` and `/update-sheet`

 ```json